Martinomagnifico/reveal.js-verticator/README.md

     * `tooltip: 'data-name'`: When you use `tooltip: 'data-name'` or `tooltip: 'title'` or any other attribute with a string value, the tooltip will show that value.
     * `tooltip: 'auto'`: When you use `tooltip: 'auto'`, Verticator will check titles of each slide in the order: `data-verticator-tooltip`, `data-name`, `title`, and if none found, headings inside each slide in the order: `h1`, `h2`, `h3`, `h4`.
 Auto-mode is convenient for Verticator tooltips in Markdown slides.
 Set `data-verticator-tooltip="none"` or a class of `no-verticator-tooltip` on specific slides if you don't want the attribute- or auto-tooltip to show at all.
 * **`scale`**: While Verticator will scale according to the scale factor of the main slides, the option `scale` will resize it manually on top of that.
 Set to `1` by default, it can be set to a minimum of `0.5` and a maximum of `2`.
 * **`cssautoload`**: Verticator will load the CSS if this is set to `true`.
-If you import reveal.js-verticator from npm, you will need to import the CSS file yourself.
-If you use 'import', then `csspath` should be set to `false`.
-If you know the path to the CSS file, you can use the `csspath` option and keep `cssautoload` set to `true`.
+If Verticator runs in a bundler or module environment, where you should use `import` for your styling, it will automatically turn off autoloading.
+You can still turn on autoloading, but you will need to manually add this setting like shown above.
 * **`csspath`**: Verticator will automatically load the styling for the bullets and the tooltips.
-If you want to customise the styling, you can link to your own CSS file here.
+If you really want to change things that you can't override from the Reveal.js config, you can link to your own CSS file here.
+This will not work in a bundler or module environment where you should use `import`.

 ## Like it?